Multi-Objective Optimization with Desirability and Morris-Mitchell Criterion: Results and Discussion

 \subsection{Infill-point Diagnostics}

-Infill-point diagnostic plots were introduced by Bartz-Beielstein (2025b) as comprehensive tools to visualize the location of the newly suggested best point in the context of the existing data.
-In the following figures, the best points from the optimization with (\texttt{red}) and without (\texttt{blue}) Morris-Mitchell criterion are visualized.
+Infill-point diagnostic plots are comprehensive tools to visualize the location of the newly suggested best point in the context of the existing data (Bartz-Beielstein 2025a).
+In the following figures, the best points from the optimization with (\texttt{red}) and without (\texttt{blue}) $\Phi^{\ast}$ are visualized.

-Considering the first input variable, \(x_1\), in Figure~\ref{fig-ip-box-1}, we can see that a reduction of its value is recommended.
-Including the Morris-Mitchell criterion, the best value is \(x_1 \approx 0.3\), whereas the optimization without Morris-Mitchell criterion leads to \(x_1 \approx 0.4\).
-For \(x_2\), both optimization result in the same recommendation (\(x_2 \approx 0.3\)).
+Considering the first input variable, $x_1$, in Figure~\ref{fig-ip-box-1}, we can see that an increase of its value is recommended.
+Including the $\Phi^{\ast}$, the best value is $x_1 \approx 1.0$, whereas the optimization without $\Phi^{\ast}$ leads to $x_1 \approx 0.8$.
+For $x_2$, both optimizations recommend an increase ($x_2 \approx 0.5$).
 Figure~\ref{fig-ip-hist-1} uses the same data as Figure~\ref{fig-ip-box-1} but shows histograms instead of boxplots.

-Finally, we reconsider the initial motivation of this study: the clustered design space \(X_u\) as shown in Figure~\ref{fig-man-design}.
-Figure~\ref{fig-man-design-updated} shows the updated design space \(X_u \cup x\), i.e., the location of the newly suggested best point in the context of the existing data.
+Finally, we reconsider the initial motivation of this study: the clustered design space $X_u$ as shown in Figure~\ref{fig-man-design}.
+Figure~\ref{fig-man-design-updated} shows the updated design space $X_u \cup x$, i.e., the location of the newly suggested best point in the context of the existing data.